sentclose/sentc-docs/docs/src/guide/group.md

 ## Get all groups

-To get all group ids where the user is member use this function:
+To retrieve all group IDs where the user is a member, use this function:

 :::: tabs type:card